EawagPHH/esblec-monitor-ww-21-22/README.md

 The script can be run through the local terminal by typing: **nextflow process.nf** Nextflow needs to be installed before, as well as the dependencies required.

-The directory in which the script should be run is the one corresponding to "$baseDir/" in the first line of the script.
-Data are stored in a folder named "raw", that is nested in a folder named "data" ("$baseDir/data/raw").
+The directory in which the script should be run is the one corresponding to "baseDir/" in the first line of the script.
+Data are stored in a folder named raw, that is nested in a folder named data ($baseDir/data/raw).

 ### esbl_dMLA.R
 The esbl_dMLA.R file contains the code to compute the overall statistics and the plots related to the dMLA results proposed in the manuscript.